 Formerly coordinator of the University Writing Program's Computer-Aided Instruction Program, Andy loves to teach in computer classrooms, and now also serves the campus as Academic Associate Director of Academic Technology Services, where he advises faculty on instructional technology and recent research in adult learning, and edits The Wheel, the campus Instructional Technology Blog.
 Past coordinator of the UC Davis Faculty Mentoring Faculty Program, Andy today organizes and hosts the yearly Summer Institute on Teaching and Technology, and the montly Discussing Online Learning and Collaborative Education forums.
 In recent years Andy gave the Plenary Presentation at the Annual Meeting of the University of California, Office of the President, Presidentâs Postdoctoral Fellowship Program, and he has twice joined a delegation of UC Davis faculty that provided faculty development at the Nara Institute on Science and Technology in Nara, Japan.

 Committed to outreach and encouraging cross-disciplinary thinking, Andy has hosted "Dr. Andy's Poetry and Technology Hour" on radio station KDVS since 2000.
 He is also the Chair of the Cultural Arts and Entertainment Committee of the City of Davis, and the Poet Laureate of Davis.
 His recent publications include an essay on teaching with Twitter in Teaching Arts and Science with the New Social Media, on Beat Art and Poetry in Lifescapes Magazine, and an essay on the history of the UC Davis Studio Art MFA Program.
-His books of poetry include Split Stock, co-authored with Writing Program colleague Brad Henderson, and In the Almond Orchard: Coming Home from War, published in 2016.
-His most recent book, about raising a son with special needs, is titled Where's Jukie?
+His books of poetry include Split Stock, co-authored with Writing Program colleague Brad Henderson, Where's Jukie?, about raising a son with special needs, and In the Almond Orchard: Coming Home from War, published in 2016.
+In 2017, he published a book that people who don't know Andy might actually want to read: Pub Quizzes: Trivia for Smart People.
 Currently Andy is working on three book projects, and leading a team of friends and interns in running the bimonthly Poetry Night Reading Series at the John Natsoulas Gallery in Davis (see http://www.poetryindavis.com).